OffcierCia/DeFi-Developer-Road-Map/README.md

 #### Security & Safety:

+- [Blockchain Security Roadmap](https://devansh.xyz/blockchain-security/2021/09/17/genesis-0x01.html) - This article will be laying down a path/roadmap, following which users will easily enter into the field of Blockchain Security together.

 - [ The Eye of Horus: Spotting and Analyzing Attacks on Ethereum Smart Contracts](https://arxiv.org/pdf/2101.06204.pdf) -Investigation shows that the number of attacks did not necessarily decrease over the past few years, but for some vulnerabilities remained constant.

 - [Analysis of Bitcoin Vulnerability to Bribery Attacks Launched Through Large Transactions](https://arxiv.org/pdf/2105.07501.pdf) -  In this paper, authors design a novel bribery attack and show that this guarantee can be hugely undermined.